-Milk Diagnostics is developing instrumentation that brings near-infrared spectroscopy out of the laboratory and into the milking parlor — delivering real-time component and health data without disrupting existing operations.
+Milk Diagnostics is developing instrumentation that brings advanced inline sensing into the milking parlor — delivering real-time data at every milking event without disrupting existing operations.

 The measurement happens as part of the normal milking routine.
 No extra steps.
 No sample collection.
 No waiting.